vinooMj/My-Blockchain-Notes/Avalanche.md

 which—like Ethereum—uses smart contracts to support various blockchain projects.
 The Avalanche blockchain can provide near-instant transaction finality..

-The C-Chain allows for the creation smart contracts using the C-Chain’s API.
+The C-Chain allows for the creation smart contracts using the C-Chain’s API

 The C-Chain is an instance of the Ethereum Virtual Machine powered by Avalanche